GIL BASHE ON MEDIKA LIFE

 Prediction 1: AI-Driven Medicine Saves Lives

 ChatGPT and AI (augmented intelligence) made their big public splash this year!
 However, Microsoft and evangelists such as Tom Lawry and John Nosta have been pointing to AI as a life-sustaining tool in health for years.
-Surprisingly, “big data and “machine learning didn’t attract the same attention as the newest– AI!
+Surprisingly, “big data and “machine learning didn’t attract the same attention as the newest label – AI!
 These technologies enable the development of highly personalized treatment plans based on an individual’s genetic makeup, medical history, and lifestyle and risk factors.
 AI-driven predictive models will assist health providers in making more accurate diagnoses faster and tailoring treatments for optimal patient outcomes.

 Prediction 2: Telemedicine and Virtual Patient Monitoring Go Mainstream